SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step-general/02-check-ver.md

+---
+redirect: /step-by-step-general/03-get-files.md
+---

-# 2. Checking versions
+# 2. Please skip to next page

-We are going to start patching now, but first we need to check the latest version to patch.
-You can find the information [here](/05-versions.md).

 ==- How to check manually (with manager)
 1. Launch ReVanced manager